hapijs/yar/README.md

 Keep in mind some things in regard to your password:

 1. It should never be committed to the repository or hard coded in your code.
 Instead pass the password via environment variables or some other server configuration management option.
-1. It is possible that your password can be brute force hacked remotely, so choose something that is randomly generated.
+1. In some situations it is possible that your password could be attacked remotely.
+So choose a password that is randomly generated.
 Use a random password generator to create something rather than creating your own.
+Make sure it is long and includes special characters.
 1. Consider rotating your cookie session password on a regular basis.

 ## Cookie Options